 - Dust some flour on your palms and grab a small amount of meat mixture.

 - Make a round meatball and roll it in the bowl with flour.

 - Coat the meatball with flour really well, then flatten it slightly, but keep it round.

 - Set the meatballs on the floured surface and keep working on the rest of them.

-- Meanwhile, warm up oil in a skillet on medium heat.
+- Meanwhile, warm up the oil in a skillet on medium heat.

-- Serve warm with mashed potatoes, French fries, a simple tomato salad, in sandwiches, pita bread served with fresh tzatziki dip, hot sauce etc.
+- Serve warm with mashed potatoes, French fries, a simple tomato salad, sandwiches, pita bread served with fresh tzatziki dip, hot sauce, etc.

 - They freeze really well.
 Just reheat them at 400F in the oven until warm.
 Very versatile!